-If you are from Australia you probably know about the Yowie legend.
-The Yowie is a massive, bipedal, ape-like creature some say stands up to three meters tall.
+If you are from Australia you probably know about the Yowie.
+This is a massive, bipedal, ape-like creature some say stands up to three meters tall.
 If you are from North America this sounds like someone else you’re probably familiar with: Bigfoot.

 There is no evidence of any prehistoric ape species ever living in Australia, nor is there any in North America.
-But in the case of similar creatures found in North America, Asia and Europe we look to an explanation called Bigfoot-Giganto Theory, which says Bigfoot and creatures like him are descendants of a giant ape called Gigantopithecus Blacki.
+But in the case of similar creatures found in North America, Asia, and Europe we look to an explanation called the Bigfoot-Giganto Hypothesis, which says Bigfoot and creatures like him are descendants of a giant ape called Gigantopithecus Blacki.
 This extinct orangutan-like creature lived in Asia, stood ten feet tall, and some researchers think it may have been bipedal.

-Even though Bigfoot-Giganto Theory has as many holes as a gopher-infested golf course, it’s a nice story, and certainly as plausible as anything else when it comes to Bigfoot.
+Even though the Bigfoot-Giganto Hypothesis has as many holes as a gopher-infested golf course, it’s a nice story when it comes to Bigfoot.
 The thing is, the Yowie doesn’t fit into this tale at all.

 The Yowie in Aboriginal Traditions